mariatnguyen/pantry/README.md

 ### Need to do

 * Add an ability to search all over again after showing results
-* Sometimes the API will fetch recipes that are mixed up within the array - in which case, I will have to map the array to every single kind of recipe case
+* Add ability to move through site using keyboard

 ### Possible improvements

 * Allow latin letters
+* On rare occasion, the API will fetch recipes that are mixed up within the array - in which case, I will have to map the array to every single kind of recipe case

 ## Install